The North Wall, Canada's Vietnam Veterans War Memorial

 Ron Parkes, another Canadian who jumped out of perfectly good aircraft.
 Enlisted in the US Army in 1962 with the 101 Airborne, went to Vietnam in 1965 with the division's 1st Brigade, the "Bastogne" Brigade, and was a member of a 105 mm howitzer crew.
 Prior to joining the US Army, he served with the 10th Armor Regiment, Canadian Forces Reserves.

-Here's another one with the parachutist badge, Rob Purvis, served in Vietnam in 1969-70 with Kilo Company, 75th Infantry Rangers, 4th ID.
-Their motto was, "Of their own accord."
+Here's another one with the parachutist badge, Rob Purvis, who served in Vietnam in 1969-70 with Kilo Company, 75th Infantry Ranger Regiment, 4th Infantry Division.
+The motto of the 75th was, "Of their own accord."
 Ron joined the US Army in 1968 with his three best friends, Larry Collins, and Butch and Bill Buffie.
 Larry Collins was killed in action.

 A dapper dude Murray Bradshaw is today, but to the old salts, one smart looking soldier in the old days.
 Served in the Qui Nhon region of the RVN in 1967-68, with the 1st Cav of the Americal Division, Received the Bronze Star and Purple Heart, and wears the Combat Infantryman's Badge.